 Promoters of SIGs will present a written application to EuGMS Academic Board and may contact the Board first for discussion and clarification.
 This application shall include information about the name and precise aims of the group, the relevance of these aims for the purposes of the EuGMS, the expected method of work, the first expected outcome, the initial chairpersons, and the professional background and experience of its initial and future members, communication among members, planning of meetings and sources of funds.
 A template to be filled by the proponents of the SIG will be provided by the EuGMS secretariat.
 A period of up to 6 months will be allowed before confirmation of a SIG.

 Once the application receives Academic Board support it will be passed to the Executive Board for approval.
-The decision will be communicated to the chairpersons of the proposed SIG and to the Full Board.
+The decision will be communicated to the chairpersons of the proposed SIG and to the General Assembly.

 Members of SIG accept to:

 - do their best to attend regular actual or virtual meetings of the group.